 Register for a Phone Call Check-In on your Ethiopian Family

 Beteseb Felega offers phone call check-ins throughout Ethiopia.
 When you use our services you will receive a complete report detailing the call.
 We will forward pictures of the family has a phone capable of receiving them.
 The fee is $60.
 Simply fill out the form using the register link below, pay the fee at the end, and we’ll get on it!
+Please pay at the time of your submission.

 WRITING A LETTER TO ETHIOPIAN FAMILY